 The number of hashtags you’ll want to use may differ depending on the platform you’re using.
 Data for Twitter, for instance, shows that engagement drops significantly after more than two hashtags are used, according to Social Media Today.
 For Instagram, 11 seems to be the optimal hashtag number, and for Facebook, that number stays at just one hashtag.
 But how do you find the right hashtag to use?

 The most obvious option is evergreen hashtags, which can be used year-round and are focused on your particular medium, style, or niche.
 Trending hashtags, like #photooftheday, can help you find the latest hashtags that are gaining lots of traction for the posts as well as the artists behind them.
 This is a great way to increase your exposure to millions of people scrolling through a particularly popular hashtag.
-Another option is seasonal hashtags like #Halloween #spring #Christmas that are specific to a certain time of the year, but the results page for these are also populated by millions of posts that are non-art related and therefore, your post can easily get lost in the seasonal shuffle.
+Another option is seasonal hashtags like #Halloween #spring #Christmas that are specific to a certain time of the year, but the results page for these is also populated by millions of posts that are non-art related, and therefore, your post can easily get lost in the seasonal shuffle.

 To take the guesswork out of hashtags, tools like Hashtags for Likes and Hashtagify.me allow users to see what’s most relevant in a particular niche.
 If you’re looking for an approach that’s a bit more out of the box, start your own hashtag trend unique to your brand and encourage others to create relevant posts with it.